quartz-community/awesome-quartz/readme.md

 <!-- list of Obsidian plugins that are useful for Quartz users -->

 - [Enveloppe](https://enveloppe.ovh/) by [Mara-Li](https://github.com/Mara-Li) - Enveloppe is a remarkable plugin to enable effortless publishing of files to a GitHub-based site.
 Options to configure, customize, and transform vault files result in an incredibly personalized site regardless of your syntax.
 You will absolutely love it and it is open source 💙
 - [Quartz Syncer](https://github.com/saberzero1/quartz-syncer) by [Emile Bangma](https://github.com/saberzero1) - Manage and publish your notes to Quartz from inside Obsidian.
-Further exhances the Quartz experience by allowing users to integrate various Obsidian pluaings and features into their Quartz sites, such as Dataview, Datacore, and more.
+Further exhances the Quartz experience by allowing users to integrate various Obsidian plugins and features into their Quartz sites, such as Dataview, Datacore, and more.

 ## Quartz plugins